Secure RAG & LLM Platform Services

 -

-Data should be excluded or tightly controlled when it is sensitive, poorly governed, stale, legally restricted, not owned by the business, poorly classified, or likely to create more risk than value.
+Data should be excluded or tightly controlled when it is sensitive, stale, restricted, or likely to create more risk than value.
 A data-readiness review helps make those decisions explicit.

 -